okta/okta-devices-kotlin/README.md

 val authenticator: PushAuthenticator = PushAuthenticatorBuilder.create(
     ApplicationConfig(context, appName = "MyApp", appVersion = BuildConfig.VERSION_NAME)
 ) {
-    passphrase = "SecretPassphrase".toByteArray() // Secret must be stored securely
+    passphrase = encryptedSharedPreference.getString(passphraseKey,null)?.toByteArray() // Secret must be stored securely
 }.getOrThrow()
 ```

 If a passphrase isn't provided, then the Devices SDK data will not be encrypted.
 It is up to you to secure the passphrase.
+Please store your passphrase in a secure way, in the above example and sample app we use Android's [EncryptedSharedPreferences](https://developer.android.com/topic/security/data#kotlin) class

 ### Enrollment